 Whether you are still thinking about Penn State or you have already accepted your offer of admission, we encourage you to either visit your campus of offer or to attend one of our off-campus receptions.
 See the Accepted Student Programs section to register today.

 If you choose to attend Penn State – and we hope you will – login to MyPennState and select the “Click here to accept your offer of admission” button to take the next step.
 Please Note: We request students accept their offer by May 1 for summer/fall admission at any campus.
 If you do not want to attend Penn State, please decline your offer of admission in MyPennState (this is not required, but will indicate to us that you no longer have interest in Penn State).

 When you accept your offer of admission, you will be asked to submit an enrollment deposit, as well as a housing deposit (if applicable).
 When accepting your offer of admission, you can pay this deposit online.

-Once you accept your offer for a campus with on-campus housing, a housing contract will be generated for you.
+Once you accept your offer for a campus with on-campus housing, a housing and food service contract will be generated for you.
 Just login on the eLiving website, accept your contract, and indicate your housing preferences, like location, roommates, and meal plan.
 Please Note: If you have a summer offer at University Park, you will have two housing contracts – one for the summer session and one for the fall and spring.

 After you accept your offer of admission, you will receive information about the online assessment and the Educational Planning Survey (EPS).
 This information starts going out March 1, and will be sent on a continual basis to students that accept their offer of admission.
 International students will receive this information via email over the summer.
 You will take an online assessment test in mathematics, and then complete the EPS, as well.
 The sooner you finish these tasks, the sooner you can schedule the remaining component of New Student Orientation (NSO) – the campus visit!